kiendang/kiendang.github.io/_posts/2019-02-14-docker-rootless.md

 #### Register `nvidia` runtime

-Create a config file at `~/.config/docker/daemon.json` with the following content:
+Create a config file at `~/.config/docker/daemon.json` with the following content

 ```json
 {